Maeshowe as science-friction

 Maeshowe would have been either 9MY=20MR= 7.41m or 14ME= 7.33m high, with an opening of 2ME (1.05m) squared and a diagonal of 4Remen (1.48m)(half of 8 Remen).
 The window in the roof of Wideford Hill was 1ME-squared (52.36cm) (recorded as 50cm, but notice: it was a square opening).

 People from far and wide would have come to marvel at these buildings and the state of cosmological knowledge etched in the landscape of the Grand Basin of Mainland Orkney.
 Orkney was a famous place in its heyday, no doubt, a tourist place ‘avant la lettre’, more properly probably a ‘place of pilgrimage’ for cosmologists and seekers from far and wide in Europe; here on the edge of the ancient world, nearest to the Pole star, things were happening.
 Now, 5000 years later, it happens again, thousands gather in the Ness to find out what these ancients did and knew.
-The ‘pilgrims of time’ I have called them, the ancients, and, I keep repeating it, Orkney remains the best candidate for the seed-legend of the myths of Atlantis and Hyperborea.
+The ‘pilgrims of time’ I have called them, these ancients, and, I keep repeating it, Orkney remains the best candidate for the seed-legend of the myths of Atlantis and Hyperborea.
 Think only of the drowned land of Orkney and Atlantis and of St John’s Head on the mysterious island of Hoy, with its 1000 feet cliff, the highest vertical cliff-face of Britain, as the fabled cliffs from which the 200+ -year old immortals of Hyperborea would have jumped out of boredom into oblivion.

 Thinking ahead